roshdevau/maximo-oracle-docker/README.md

-# maximo-oracle-docker
-Maximo 761 with an Oracle backend
+# Maximo 761 on WebSphere 9 with an Oracle 12c backend

 This project is inspired by the maximo-docker github project https://github.com/nishi2go/maximo-docker and the Oracle DB github project  https://github.com/oracle/docker-images/.